Mentorship: how to's

 5. Set the parameters.

+Set a regular time to meet, with both parties respecting the start and finish times.
 Ideally, you should meet face-to-face 2-4 times a month.
 I have no scientific evidence for this, just my own observations in relationship-building.
 Get these meetings on both your calendars.
 Share contact information.
-And if you see an unavoidable conflict coming, get word to your mentor/protege ASAP out of respect for his/her schedule.
+And if you see an unavoidable conflict coming, get word to your mentor/protégé ASAP out of respect for his/her schedule.

 Clearly lay out the goals at the first or second meeting.
 Both parties.